Enterprise Search Solutions

-There is renewed interest in the market for what we at Search Technologies call “corporate wide search," or CWS.
-These are holistic solutions making corporate information easily and securely available to all staff within an enterprise.
-Subsets of information are sometimes also made searchable for customers or partners.
+Enterprise search or intranet search applications are holistic solutions that make corporate data - structured and unstructured - easily and securely available to intended users within an enterprise.
+Subsets of information are sometimes also made searchable for customers and business partners.

 - Supporting business-critical processes through customized search capabilities